-Montefalco Sagrantino DOCG is a red wine made from 100% Sagrantino grapes grown in the same geographic area as the Montefalco DOC region of Umbria, Italy.
+Montefalco Sagrantino DOCG is a red wine made from 100% Sagrantino grapes grown in the Montefalco region of Umbria, Italy and in the same geographic area as the Montefalco DOC.
 The DOCG Montefalco Sagrantino allows for several still styles: dry rosso and sweet passito, both monovarietal Sagrantino.
 The Sagrantino Rosso requires wood aging.
 The Montefalco DOC wines are dry blends that rely on a majority of Sangiovese with a portion of Sagrantino blended in that adds weight, colour and tannin.
 The Montefalco DOC was created in 1977, originally for the ‘passito’ style of sweet Sagrantino made from air-dried grapes.
 The dry version of Sagrantino only became a DOC a few years later.
 In 1992, both Montefalco Sagrantino DOC and Montefalco Sagrantino DOC Passito were elevated to DOCG status – see Montefalco Sagrantino Passito DOCG.

 Soil: Sagrantino does best on clay-based soils (D’Agata, 2014, p.425).
 D’Agata (2019, p.266) points out that because Sagrantino is not grown in significant amounts it makes understanding its relationship with a specific terroir easier.